jermspeaks/christmas-adventure/sections/section-113.md

 "You're a good dog, Yuzu," you said, scratching behind his ears.
 "The best detective I've ever met."

 Yuzu's tail thumped against your leg, and you knew, somehow, that this wasn't the end of your story with Tombs and Trinkets.
 Maybe you'd come back.
-Maybe you'd help Beatrice keep the shop running.
+Maybe you'd help Velma keep the shop running.
 Maybe you'd just visit, sometimes, to see Yuzu and remember Eleanor and the mystery you'd solved together.

 But for now, you sat in the cozy bookshop, with a dog in your lap and Christmas lights twinkling overhead, and you let yourself feel, for just a moment, like everything might be okay.